 L'Oréal has committed that in 2020 latest, none of its products can be linked in any way to deforestation.
-Since 2007, L'Oréal is implementing activity supply of agricultural commodities that might lead to deforestation, such as palm oil, soya oil and wood- fiber based products.
+Since 2007, L'Oréal is implementing action for the sustainable supply of agricultural commodities that might lead to deforestation, such as palm oil, soya oil and wood- fiber based products.

-Regarding palm oil, L'Oréal wants to explain in detail the actions and innovation implemented for 100% sustainable and responsible sourcing of pain this report.
+Regarding palm oil, L'Oréal wants to explain in detail the actions and innovation implemented for 100% sustainable and responsible sourcing of palm palm oil derivatives in this report.
 It is a major concern for L'Oréal and all its stakeholders.
-Consumers, clients, NGOs, public institutions, governments and suppliers a environmental and social stakes linked to palm oil.

-Thus, L'Oréal has decided to publish a Palm Oil Progress Report in order to be accountable to its stakeholders on the targets, e fforts and accomp palm oil and palm oil derivatives.
+Consumers, clients, NGOs, public institutions, governments suppliers are concerned by the environmental and social stakes linked to palm oil.
+Thus, L'Oréal has decided to publish a Palm Oil Progress Report in order to be accountable to its stakeholders on the targets, e fforts and accomplishments in the sourcing of palm oil and palm oil derivatives.
 This report is available in L'Oreal website in French and English.
-For more details, please see: https://sharingbea /sites/default/files/cms/palm_oil_progress_report_2015_eng.pdf
+For more details, please see: